What is a virtual machine?

 Each guest VM runs on an isolated partition on the host, completely separated from other guests.
 You can host multiple VMs on a single host machine, often a server, running on a software layer known as the hypervisor.

-The hypervisor abstracts the host machine’s physical resources, such as compute, memory, or storage, into a pool that can be provisioned and dynamically allocated to guest VMs as needed, providing more flexibility and increasing overall efficiency.
+The hypervisor abstracts the host machine’s physical resources, such as CPUs, GPUs, TPUs, memory, storage, or networks, into a pool that can be provisioned and dynamically allocated to guest VMs as needed, providing more flexibility and increasing overall efficiency.

 Types of virtual machines